Bundle 10 (2024)

 City of Hope

-Ilana Solomon, ScM, MA, is a Manager of the Precision Medicine Program and a licensed board-certified genetic counselor specializing in cancer genetics.
+Ilana Solomon, ScM, MA, is the Deputy Director for the Center for Precision Medicine and a licensed board-certified genetic counselor specializing in cancer genetics.
 She received her Master’s degree Genetic Counseling from the Johns Hopkins/National Human Genome Research Institute.
 Ilana joined the City of Hope Division of Clinical Cancer Genomics in 2013, where she has provided cancer genetics services for patients and families suspected to have a hereditary predisposition to cancer.
-Since 2019 she also manages and develops City of Hope’s Precision Medicine Program, with the goal of providing all City of Hope patients with genomic-driven care.
+Since 2019 she also manages and develops City of Hope’s Precision Medicine Program, with the goal of providing all City of Hope patients with genomic-driven care at scale.
 She has research interests in healthcare communication and implementation, genetic literacy, and ELSI in genomics.
 She helped co-develop Helping Oncology Patients Explore (HOPE) Genomics: a patient-directed IT platform for cancer genome sequencing education and return of results.
 She is faculty for the City of Hope Intensive Course in Genetic Cancer Risk Assessment.
 She is an active member of the National Society of Genetic Counselors and Southern California Genetic Counselors.

 Karen Hurley, PhD.